+The Board is responsible for a periodic assessment of its own effectiveness with a view to ensuring continuous improvement in the governance of the Company.
 The contribution of each director is evaluated periodically in order to, taking into account changing circumstances, be able to adapt the composition of the Board.
 In order to facilitate such evaluation, the directors give their full assistance to the Nomination and Remuneration Committee and any other persons, whether internal or external to the Company, entrusted with the evaluation of the Directors.